Women’s Mental Health After the 2008 Financial Crisis

 For women, this logic had specific implications.
 Credit expansion occurred in a context of persistent income inequality and greater domestic responsibility.
 The result was the consolidation of debt as a functional arrangement without its psychological effects being recognized as part of the recovery’s cost.

 One factor sustaining institutional silence is the fragmentation between public policy fields.
 Economics and mental health are usually treated as separate spheres, with distinct metrics, goals, and instruments.
-Reports from international organizations acknowledge that economic crises affect psychological well-being, but rarely integrate that finding into recovery strategies (WHO, 2014; OECD, 2019).
+Reports from international organizations acknowledge that economic crises affect psychological well-being, but rarely integrate that finding into recovery strategies (World Health Organization, 2014; OECD, 2019).

 This separation contributes to the idea that emotional suffering is an inevitable consequence, not a variable that can be mitigated.
 The lack of integration reinforces the privatization of psychological risk.
 Individuals are encouraged to adapt, seek personal solutions, and manage their stress, while structural conditions remain unchanged.